 PABLO GARCIA DE FRUTOS

-Since June of 2009 he is the Head of the Department of Cell Death and Proliferation at the Institute of Biomedical Research of Barcelona (IIBB-CSIC).
-Also, I am the investigator in charge of the Associated Unit of “Tumoral mechanisms and cancer progression” of the IIBB-CSIC and the IMIM (Barcelona), since September 2018.
+Since June 2009 he is the Head of the Department of Cell Death and Proliferation at the Institute of Biomedical Research of Barcelona (IIBB-CSIC).
+He is also the investigator in charge of the Associated Unit of “Tumoral mechanisms and cancer progression” of the IIBB-CSIC and the IMIM (Barcelona), since September 2018.

 Member of the Editorial Board (Section Editor) of “Thrombosis and Haemostasis” (since 2003), and Associate Editor of “Plos One” (since 2014).